Joost42/MAP2-CRAB/README.md

             --> the most important directory here is the esp32_finalCode directory as it contains the code that is used in my final setup.
 crab_sens_proposal.docx -> proposal for an updated crab counting trap without the use of machine vision
 CrabTrap1.stl -> A rendering of the trap I propposed.
 Train&test_Images -> all images I used in different itterations of the model.
+                          --> link to edge impulse project of the 2 models I discuss in my paper => https://studio.edgeimpulse.com/public/231158/latest , https://studio.edgeimpulse.com/public/231662/latest .